 Every home should have at least one working smoke alarm per floor

-Working smoke alarms are essential as they provide vital early warning and allow extra time to escape if there is a fire in your home.
+Working smoke alarms, also known as smoke detectors, are essential as they provide vital early warning and allow extra time to escape if there is a fire in your home.
 They can also alert neighbours to the danger of fire.

 Smoke alarms are affordable and easy to install.
 They are available from DIY and electric shops, and most high street supermarkets.